30 Things To Do In The Netherlands – Suggested By Locals

 Tulip fields in the countryside near the Keukenhof

-17. Attend A Flower Parade
+17. Dutch Flower Parade Experience

 In flower parades, cars, tractors, and trucks are magnificently decorated with flowers.
 Each flower parade has its character, charm, and yearly theme.
 Many towns and regions in The Netherlands hold flower parades every year.